Akkshat-tech/Traffic-Light-Optimization/README.md

 This project solves one of the biggest problems in Intelligent Transportation System, that is "Traffic Light Optimization".
-The algorithm used here is genatic algorithm
+The algorithm used here is genatic algorithm in the python language

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------